bengtmartensson/RemoteLocator/README.md

 Usage: RemoteLocator [options] Arguments to the program
   Options:
     -b, --browse
-      Browse the remote, do not directly download it.
+      Browse the remote instead of downloading it.
       Default: false
-  * -c, --config
+    -c, --config
       Name or URL of config file, to be read or written.
     --csv
       Produce output in IRDB CVS format.